azmehedy/Retail_Store_Sales_Dashboard/README.md

-# Sales_Dashboard
 ![Dashboard](Dashboard_Retail_Store.png)
-# 📊 Sales Dashboard
+# 📊 Retail Store Sales Dashboard

+## Description:

 A dynamic **Sales Dashboard** designed to visualize and analyze business performance metrics such as revenue trends, top-performing products, regional sales distribution, and customer insights.
-This project helps decision-makers identify key growth areas and monitor KPIs in real time.
+This project helps decision-makers identify key growth areas and monitor KPIs in real-time.

 ---

-## 🚀 Project Overview
+## Project Overview:

 The **Sales Dashboard** provides an interactive platform to:
 - Track total sales, profit, and quantity over time.